Ju1-js/seanime-docker/examples/01-basic/README.md

 2. **First Run Setup:**

 - When prompted for the **Library Path**, enter: `/data`
-- This maps to the `./data` folder in your current directory (ensure you placed your media there and permissions are correct).
+- This maps to the `./data` folder in your current directory (ensure you placed your media there).

 ## Customization